 Justice Michael Tulloch (Ontario Court of Appeal)

 Justice Michael Tulloch has presided over an independent review of the Special Investigations Unit (SIU), the Office of the Independent Police Review Director (OIPRD), and the Ontario Civilian Police Commission (OCPC).
 The review dealt with carding and racial profiling within the police force, and it sought to recommend ways government could enhance the transparency and accountability of the police oversight bodies while preserving fundamental rights, through such things as legislation.
 Justice Tulloch sits on the court of appeal and, although seconded to these areas, is still able to sit on cases that involve police and allegations of racial profiling

-Justice Donald McLeod is a founder of the FBC.
-Presently, he serves a the Leadership Advisory to the Steering Committee in a non-voting capacity.
-Justice McLeod is one of several spokespeople at FBC.
-For absolutely clarity, Justice McLeod is not permitted to communicate with any government official, or their designates, on behalf of the FBC.
+For absolutely clarity, Justice Donald McLeod, is not permitted to communicate with any government official, or their designates, on behalf of the FBC.

 Ebyan Farah joined the FBC FCN Steering Committee to engage Canadians originating from continental Africa.
 With executive-level experience serving the Canadian Somali Congress, Ebyan Farah provided strategic insight on how the FBC FCN could frame its strategic mandate to engage community stakeholders from a variety of continental African backgrounds.

 Recognizing the perception of conflict, Ebyan had not engaged in any discussions with the government since June of 2016, when the work began to establish the FBC FCN as a non-profit organization.
 Further, Ms. Farrah received the appropriate clearances from the Liberal Party Office of the Conflict of Interest and Ethics Commission to join the Steering Committee.